kailash-manasarovar/statement/docs/timeline/2023/june.md

 ## Twitter

-All the twitter activity is on my `@1frgvn` account at this stage: todo: double check.
+All the twitter activity is on my `@1frgvn` account at this stage.

 - I'm still having the communication via Twitter posts with `@jctot19` who is, apparently, the trumpet teacher.
 - This account posts communications that are very clearly intended for me.
 - There are posts about Ana, British women, other relevant things.
-- There are posts with a woman with hair flying which is a trigger picture that I will see again on the American fake account in August, the account I ended up having a prolonged DM with at Christmas 2023.
+- There are posts with a woman with hair flying which is a trigger picture that I will see again on the [American fake account](december.md#chat-with-the-american-matthew) from August onwards, the account I ended up having a prolonged DM with at Christmas 2023.
-- There are posts with pictures of hanging seaweed, which is a Julia Lohmann art installation [I mentioned before](../early-years/2015.md) that will be revealed to me in July as something Ana the violin teacher was connected to.
+- There are posts with pictures of hanging seaweed, which I end up finding out, much later, is a Julia Lohmann art installation [I mentioned before](../early-years/2015.md) that will be revealed to me in July as something Ana the violin teacher was connected to.

 ![Ana at Lohmann's studio](../../content/images/Screenshot 2024-11-17 at 18.08.46.png){width=65%}